cbaggers/varjo/protocode/primitives.md

     triangles are subdivided in smaller triangles
     quads are subdivided into triangles
     isolines means the primitive is a quad but will be split into lines

-the question marks next to quads & isolines are because quads are not valid draw modes in OpenGL core.
-This makes me wonder to what extent we need to support them..then again we shouldn't need special logic in the compiler for them so it's probably fine to leave them in.
-Core GL choice are CEPL's business, not Varjo's.

 -- Geometry --